Umair-Awans/Random-Hadith/README.md

 ## 🧠 How It Works

 ### 🧵 Producer Thread
-Fetches Hadiths from `NUM_PAGES` random pages using HadithAPI and puts each Hadith into a queue.
+Retrieves Hadiths from `NUM_PAGES` random pages using HadithAPI and puts each Hadith into a queue.

 ### 🧵 Consumer Thread
 Reads Hadiths from the queue one-by-one, validates them, and displays formatted output to the user.